 In Visible Archives: Queer and Feminist Visual Culture in the 1980s

-(University of Minnesota Press, forthcoming Fall 2023)
+(University of Minnesota Press, forthcoming October 2023, link)

 My first book examines how women created visual art in feminist and gay and lesbian activist circles to theorize their embodied sexuality and build supportive communities, discussing both their contemporary reception as well as the legacies of these ephemeral artworks as they migrated into archives.
 These art forms have existed in visible archives but have not yet been fully recognized for their important theorizations of women’s sexuality or how they set the foundation for contemporary feminist visual culture.
 Bringing together a decade’s worth of research in over a dozen grassroots and university archives, I analyze comics, collages, photographs, drawings, transparencies, advertisements, and other image-text media produced by eight women: Hannah Alderfer, Beth Jaker, Marybeth Nelson, Roberta Gregory, Lee Marrs, Alison Bechdel, Gloria Anzaldúa, and Nan Goldin.